TauferLab/Data-Reduction-and-Octree-based-Clustering-of-Ligand-Conformations-in-Hadoop/README.md

 * LRandKeyMapper.java

-Contains the map function that transforms ligand conformations to 3-D metadata points using projection and linear interpulation.
+Contains the map function that transforms ligand conformations to 3-D metadata points using projection and linear interpolation.

 * LRandKeyReducer.java